fibonaccirabbits/visual_python/PITCHME.md

 plt.show()

 ```

-Congrats!
+-Congrats!
 You have just created your first plot with Python.